 Chapter 101 of this same work continues with phrases like "Therefore I have suffered none of the things which they will say of me", "You hear that I have suffered, yet I have suffered not," and "(they say) that I was pierced, but I was not wounded; that I was hanged, but I was not hanged; that blood flowed from me, yet it did not flow; and, in a word, those things that they say of me I did not endure."12

 Plainly, there was a widespread, mythical notion that Jesus had not been crucified but was instead somehow made to appear so.
 In most versions, this was due to someone else being substituted in Jesus' place, though sometimes it was not so clear on this.
 Either way, he was preserved in heavenly glory.
 This story is rooted deeply in gnostic teachings that Jesus is a purely spiritual being that did not ever actually become human but merely inhabited the human realm for a time, and therefore could not actually die a human death.
-The Qur'an has included this legend as a fact.
+While obviously not embracing anything like the Gnostic theology behind the story, the Qur'an has included this legend as a fact.

 - 1. Bart Ehrman, Lost Scriptures (Oxford University Press, 2003) 19